bplmaps/lmec-main-site/content/collections/archival-collections.md

 ***

-### Robert Bayard Bellamy Papers
+### Robert Bayard Bellamy Surveying Papers

-{{< figure src="/uploads/2022-01-24/severy.jpg" alt="Manuscript property survey from the Robert Severy Collection" caption="Manuscript property survey from the Robert Severy Collection" class="figure-right" >}}
+{{< figure src="/uploads/2022-01-24/severy.jpg" alt="Manuscript property survey from the Robert Bayard Bellamy Surveying Papers" caption="Manuscript property survey from the Robert Bayard Bellamy Surveying Papers" class="figure-right" >}}

-This collection comprises over 600 surveys from mid-19th to mid-20th century for towns across Massachusetts, with a handful covering other New England towns.
-The most represented surveyors are Robert Bayard Bellamy (1879-1962) and Frederic Endicott (1839-1918).
+The Robert Bayard Bellamy surveying papers consist primarily of surveys of properties in eastern Massachusetts circa 1860-1950, with the bulk of surveys done approximately 1890-1930.
+The majority of surveys are by Robert Bayard Bellamy (1879-1962).
+Other heavily represented surveyors are his predecessor Frederic Endicott (1839-1918), his brother Arthur Muirson Bellamy (1881-1968), and his father-in-law John Norris McClintock (1846-1914).
+Surveys show property boundaries, structures, owners, planning, and infrastructure such as public transit and utilities.
+The Papers include topographical maps, engineering and architectural drawings, and other materials presumably used in the creation of the surveys, as well as miscellaneous documents of professional credentials.

+<a href="https://archives.bpl.org/repositories/2/resources/158" class="btn btn-primary-outline btn-xs"><i class="fas fa-passport me-2"></i> Go to finding aid</a>